What does a disqualification exactly mean?

 There are different kinds of disqualifications and they can come in varying lengths dependent upon the type it is and have different requirements for removing the disqualification.

-A false statement disqualification is one you must "serve".
+A cfb830ae3c9f933293fd61053cd2e281false statement disqualification is one you must "serve".
 One for quitting or misconduct must be "purged" by earning subsequent wages.
 A disqualification for not being able and available for work can be "lifted" when you become able and available.

 Did you notice the phrase "if otherwise eligible"?